u3a

 Where possible we meet for tea or coffee beforehand and lunch afterwards.

-Upcoming trips for 2025:
+Upcoming trips for 2026:

-• Alresford - Tuesday 11th November
+• Farnham - Tuesday 10th March

 If you would like to contact the group by email click on the Group Contact above.